snabbco/snabb/src/program/lwaftr/doc/README.counters.md

 - **drop-no-dest-softwire-ipv4**: no matching destination softwire in the binding table
-- **drop-out-by-policy-icmpv4**: outgoing ICMPv4 packets dropped because of
+- **drop-out-by-policy-icmpv4**: internally generated ICMPv4 error packets
-  current policy
+  dropped because of current policy
-- **drop-in-by-policy-icmpv4**: incoming ICMPv4 packets dropped because of
+- **drop-in-by-rfc7596-icmpv4**: incoming ICMPv4 packets with no destination
-  current policy (same as above)
+  (RFC 7596 section 8.1)
-- **out-icmpv4**: all valid outgoing ICMPv4 packets (same as above)
+- **out-icmpv4**: internally generated ICMPv4 error packets (same as above)
-- **drop-ttl-zero-ipv4**: IPv4 pacjets dropped because their TTL is zero
+- **drop-ttl-zero-ipv4**: IPv4 packets dropped because their TTL is zero
 - **drop-over-mtu-but-dont-fragment-ipv4**: IPv4 packets whose size exceeds the
   MTU, but the DF (Don't Fragment) flag is set
 - **out-ipv6**: all valid outgoing IPv6 packets

 ## Aggregation counters

-Several additional counters aggregate the value of a number of single ones:
+Several additional counters aggregate the value of a number of specific ones:

-- **drop-all-ipv4**: all dropped IPv4 packets, aggregating the counters: [TBD]
+- **drop-all-ipv4**: all dropped incoming IPv4 packets (not including the internally generated ICMPv4 error ones)
-- **drop-all-ipv6**: all dropped IPv6 packets, aggregating the counters: [TBD]
+- **drop-all-ipv6**: all dropped incoming IPv6 packets (not including the internally generated ICMPv6 error ones)